JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 Acoustic instrument spectra often consist of harmonic partials, inharmonic partials, and noise.

+You can see a summary of these terms on the following figure.

+{% image "assets/img/posts/synthesis/2025-03-01-fm-synthesis/partials_vs_harmonics_vs_overtones.svg", "Plot of the magnitude spectrum of a signal containing harmonic and inharmonic partials." %}
+_Figure {% increment figureId20250301  %}.
+Magnitude spectrum of a signal containing harmonic partials (harmonics) and inharmonic partials._

 ## Timbre control of simple FM

 One of the goals of FM synthesis research was to be able to use a MIDI keyboard to control it.
 That means we need a way of keeping the timbre somewhat consistent while changing the pitch.